ajmeese7/gmail-label-organizer/README.md

   can figure this out, I would greatly appreciate it.
 Please report any unusual behavior on the issues page
 - Carry over code to Chrome extension
-- Test extension on other versions of Firefox